Zymrael/kbandits/README.md

-# Reinforcement Learning
-Reinforcement Learning - kbandits
+# Reinforcement Learning - k-bandits

 Simple implementation of an epsilon-greedy solution for the k-bandits problem.